 I spend a lot of time in my minivan driving four kids here and there, there and here.
 It’s one of the few places where I can actually think, sometimes.
-These are my thoughts, scribbled on napkins and receipts.
-A monthly look into raising kids and living in Lake County.Note all opinions belong to me and only me and are not a reflection of those of our advertisers, partners or other writers.
+These are my thoughts, scribbled on napkins and receipts—a look into raising kids and living in Lake County.

-Over the last five years my city girl heart has been courted and wooed by my suburban home.
-The quiet nights, the massive garages (that I don’t pay monthly for!), the fenced in yards.
-There is just one area that is so frustrating it makes me want to pack up my bags and head back to the city, or run for local office;
+Over the last five years, my city girl heart has been courted and wooed by my suburban home.
+The quiet nights, the massive garages (that I don’t pay monthly for!), the fenced-in yards.
+There is just one area that is so frustrating it makes me want to pack up my bags and head back to the city or run for local office;

 We want communities that thrive, neighborhoods that feel homey -like people are looking out for one another.
 That starts with clearing the path (if you have one) and using it.
-Talk a walk around your block, say hello to those you see.
-Walk through your downtown and window shop, chit chat with the store owners.
-The heartbeat of a community isn’t in the clogged arteries of the roadway, it’s in the smaller vessels and paths spread throughout it.
+Talk a walk around your block, say hello to those you see: walkthrough your downtown and window shop, chit-chat with the store owners.
+The heartbeat of a community isn’t in the clogged arteries of the roadway.
+It’s in the smaller vessels and paths spread throughout it.

 Is your neighborhood walkable?
 Do you walk it?
 Why or Why not?